-The definitions of Asset Categories and Components, Useful Life Ranges, Typical Useful Life and the Factors that impact Useful Life (both physical and non-physical in nature) are listed below.
+The definitions of Asset Categories and Components, Useful Life Ranges and Typical Useful Life and the Factors that impact Useful Life, both engineering and non-engineering are listed below.

 Asset Categories

 Asset categories refer to typical distribution system assets such as as station transformers, distribution transformers (overhead and underground), breakers, switches, underground cables, poles, vaults, cable chambers, etc. Some of the assets, such as power transformers, are complex systems and include a number of components.